Vann-Dev/Vann-Dev/readme.md

 <h2 align="left">Hi 👋!
-My name is Stevan Vincent and I'm a Web Dev & App Dev from Indonesia</h2>
+My name is Stevan and I'm a Web Developer & App Developer from Indonesia</h2>

+Currently active on full time coding, and do so many coding projects.
 ___
 ###